- GMAT & GRE Tools

-The Telfer School of Management is pleased to announce that it has partnered with Kaplan to provide candidates with discounted GMAT prep classes and free GMAT practice tests.
+The Telfer School of Management has partnered with Kaplan to provide candidates with discounted GMAT prep classes and free GMAT practice tests.
 Telfer candidates are now eligible to receive 10% off the price of a Kaplan prep class and are provided with the full GMAT test day experience.

 Each prep class includes 13 sessions with Kaplan GMAT’s top faculty featuring Flex Sessions, revised GMAT materials prepared for each exam and free make-up sessions—in person and through their video-based Lessons-on-Demand.
 It offers the most Integrated Reasoning preparation of any major GMAT prep provider, with a dedicated teaching session, a Lesson-on-Demand, and full-length, scored Integrated Reasoning sections in all 9 CATs.
 On top of this, you will receive over 160 hours of instruction and practice, including over 5,000 practice items and 9 full-length computer adaptive tests (CATs) in the format of the GMAT.

 Kaplan encompasses three pillars in which it was founded on:

 - Proven Leader in GMAT prep: More people get into business schools after taking a Kaplan prep class than any other prep course.